realA10001986/Flux-Capacitor/README.md

 The device's hostname in the WiFi network.
 Defaults to 'flux'.
 This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
 The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://flux.local)

-This setting applies to both AP-mode and when the FC is connected to a WiFi network.
+This setting applies to both AP-mode and when your FC is connected to a WiFi network.
 If you have more than one Flux Capacitor in your local network, please give them unique hostnames.

 ##### &#9654; WiFi connection attempts